AliaumeL/transducer-exercices/content/session-4.md

 Prove that 2DFT are more expressive than rational functions.
 What about *sweeping* DFTs that can only change direction at the endpoints of the input?

+### Reverse {.hint}

+The reverse function is not rational, but can be performed using a sweeping 2DFT.

+### Reverse Map {.hint}

+The reverse map function is not doable by a sweeping 2DFT, but can be done by a 2DFT.

 ## Languages and Functions {.exercise .challenging}